Halil-KAPLAN/ToDoList-React/README.md

 ## Description

-It is an example of a simple To Do List coded in React.
+It is an example of a simple ToDo List coded in React.
 Redux is used for state management and json-server is used for Fake Backend Provider.
 Also, SASS is used as CSS precompiler.

 ![alt text](screenshot/preview.gif?raw=true)